August 28th, 2024

 I'm curious to learn more, but I can't shake a feeling of vague trepidation here.

-By @ccanassa - about 2 months
+By @ccanassa - 3 months

 I love that the creators are considering adding gradual types.